thecrazyscotsman/TCS-Improved-Mod-Page/README.md

 **Note:** Please ensure mods are not nested inside an extra folder after extracting - if they are they will not work!

+## Localization
+If you would like to contribute a translation, please do one of the following:
+* open an issue with the **localization** label and upload your files there, OR
+* open a branch from the current version, add your localization to an appropriate folder, and create a Pull Request.

 ## Custom Properties
 To support custom Properties simply add them to the Properties tag within your .modinfo file.
 The following custom Properties are currently supported:
 * SpecialThanks